|Maremma National Park Beach with view towards Isle of Giglio|

 Make sure you store away your sandwiches whilst in the water.
 I've seen many a beach-lover leaving with a hungry stomach because Aesop's sly creature looked so much like a lovely pet animal.

 There is only limited access by car to the National park beach.
 If you want to drive in arrive early (before 10am) to avoid the queues.
 However parking is costly (2€ per hour), so you may want to consider leaving your car at the park office in Alberese.
 Parking is free and a bus drives to the beach every half an hour (1€ for a return ticket and kids up to five yrs for free).
 Otherwise rent a bike for the day (8€) and cycle the 8km from Alberese to the beach on the scenic bicycle path through the National Park's hinterland - it's worth it!
+From autumn to spring the park is best visit on foot: Hiking Maremma's Nature Park.

 P.s. the Maremma national park team is happy for everybody to take pics of all the amazing flora and fauna, but please refrain from feeding the animals.